• Use Cases

 See the lesson completion use case

-Start the right flow as soon as a user signs up
+The right flow starting as soon as a user signs up

 Use user.signup to place new users into the onboarding list and apply the tags that segment the follow-up experience.